jimratliff/kuhn-cssvars/README.md

 ## Usage
 See the [wiki](https://github.com/jimratliff/kuhn-cssvars/wiki) for this repository, and specifically:
-- [The correspondence between new CSS variables and original Sass variables](https://github.com/jimratliff/kuhn-cssvars/wiki/The-correspondence-between-new-CSS-variables-and-original-Sass-variables) for a table listing (a) the original Sass variable name, (b) the corresponding CSS variable name, and (c) the value associated with each Sass and/or CSS variable name.
+- [The correspondence between new CSS variables and original Sass variables](https://github.com/jimratliff/kuhn-cssvars/wiki/The-correspondence-between-new-CSS-variables-and-original-Sass-variables) for a table listing (a) the original Sass variable name, (b) the corresponding CSS variable name, and (c) the default value associated with each Sass and/or CSS variable name.
 - [Example custom CSS to change the formatting by assigning values to the CSS variable](https://github.com/jimratliff/kuhn-cssvars/wiki/Example-custom-CSS-to-change-the-formatting-by-assigning-values-to-the-CSS-variable/_edit) for an example of how to enter assignments of CSS variables in the custom-CSS field in the Admin panel or other custom-CSS plugin.